 Market analyses must clearly demonstrate and document the status of the market demand for the type and number of Housing Units proposed to be developed.
 All market analyses must contain specific minimum levels of information.
 The minimum content requirements for market analyses are delineated in Attachment B.

 Documentation Requirements: Third party independent market analysis.
-Attachment #1 Market Study Summary - to be included at the beginning of the market study.

 2. Nonprofit Owners